ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-1. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the software engineer go broke?
-Because he lost all his cache!
+2. Why did the insecure website go to therapy?
+Because it had low self-SSL-esteem!

-3. Why did the cyber security expert bring a ladder to work?
-Because he wanted to scale the firewall!
+3. Why was the computer cold?
+It left its Windows open!

-4. Why do programmers prefer dark mode?
-Because light attracts bugs!
+4. Why did the programmer always carry a ladder?
+Because he wanted to reach the highest levels of cloud computing!

 [
-Mon Jan 29 01:07:33 UTC 2024
+Tue Jan 30 01:07:00 UTC 2024
  ]